iii-org/akasha/readme.md

-# akasha dev-ui
+# akasha-lab

 # Installation
 1. clone all the files in dev-ui branch to your directory
-2. install akasha package in sdk branch (pip install git+https://gitlab-devops.iii.org.tw/root/qaiii-1.git@sdk)
+2. install akasha package(pip install akasha-terminal)
 3. run fast api server (uvicorn api:app), url should be http://127.0.0.1:8000
 4. run streamlit (streamlit run main.py)